-The Lab is equipped with a sound-proof recording room and state-of-the-art recorders and microphones.
-All the computers in the Lab (Macs and PCs) have Praat for acoustic analysis.
+The Lab is equipped with a sound-proof recording booth and state-of-the-art digital recorders and microphones.

 Ultrasound tongue imaging